-IIRPC-L-07-I-3 INDIVIDUAL SINGLE PREMIUM JOINT LAST TO DIE SURVIVORSHIP WHOLE LIFE INSURANCE POLICY STANDARDS
+INDIVIDUAL SINGLE PREMIUM JOINT LAST TO DIE SURVIVORSHIP TERM LIFE INSURANCE POLICY STANDARDS

 - 1. Date Adopted: August 25, 2016 - 2.
-Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Single Premium Joint Last to Die Survivorship Whole Life Insurance products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
-These standards cover traditional forms of individual single premium joint last to die survivorship whole life insurance, including limited pay whole life insurance, which provide that the death benefit is payable upon the death of the last surviving insured to die.
-Plans that are interest sensitive with an account value, plans sold in connection with pre-need funeral arrangements, or plans providing early duration reduced benefits are outside the scope of these standards. - 3.
-Rules Repealed, Amended or Suspended by the Rule: This rule amends the Individual Single Premium Joint Last to Die Survivorship Whole Life Insurance Policy Standards originally adopted by the IIPRC on June 1, 2007, and amended on August 27, 2008 and August 15, 2014.
+Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Single Premium Joint Last to Die Survivorship Term Life Insurance products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
+These standards cover traditional forms of individual single premium joint last to die survivorship term life insurance, including various term periods, term to a specified age, and decreasing term insurance, which provide that the death benefit is payable upon the death of the last surviving insured to die.
+The standards do not apply to Deposit term plans.
+Additional standards apply to plans providing return of premium benefits (intermediate period endowment benefits) or plans providing early duration reduced benefits. - 3.
+Rules Repealed, Amended or Suspended by the Rule: This rule amends the Individual Single Premium Joint Last to Die Survivorship Term Life Insurance Policy Standards originally adopted by the IIPRC on June 1, 2007 and amended on August 27, 2008 and August 15, 2014.

-The rule was amended for the purpose of clarifying the war exclusion provision of Section 3 Policy Provisions by deleting Subsection (1)(a)(i) of the war exclusion provision.
+The rule was amended for the purpose of clarifying the war exclusion provision of Section 3 Policy Provisions by deleting Subsection (1)(a)(ii) of the war exclusion provision.
 The purpose of the amendment is to eliminate confusion and further clarify that the Uniform Standards do not permit life insurance policies to contain a death benefit exclusion for known members of the military that die as a result of any act related to military service.
 Additionally, the term "United States" is added to Subsection (1)(a)(i) to clarify that this prohibition on war exclusions applies to members of the United States military, military reserves or the National Guard and not members of the military of another nation.